Each year the Society organizes Symposia in the UK and the USA on an aspect of Ibn 'Arabi's work.

 The entrance to St Anne's College is in the Woodstock Road, on the right hand side as you walk from the centre, about 300 yards past St Giles Church.
 It comes shortly before Bevington Road.
+Printable site plan of college and location map.
 Link to map on Google.

 If you are travelling from outside Oxford by car, it may be best to use the Peartree Park and Ride car park.
 Located to the north of the city, it can be reached from the A40, the A34, and the M40.
 Buses from Peartree come down the Woodstock Road, passing the college.
 Earliest buses are at 6.00 a.m. on Saturday and 8.40 a.m. on Sunday.
 Last buses are at about 11.30 p.m. on Saturdays and 6.50 p.m. on Sundays.
 Check the Park and Ride bus timetable here.